afrut/learn-gcp/notes.md

 - Use **ephemeral** clusters where possible.
 It is recommended to configure a cluster for a specific type of job, spin up the cluster, run the job, and stop the cluster.
 This way, cluster configuration can be optimized for the specific job and users can save on costs by not having clusters with low usage.
 - Use no more than 30% of preemptible VMs for secondary workers.
 - `roles/dataproc.editor` will provide permissions to stop clusters, initiate workflow templates, and other common user tasks.
+- `gcloud dataproc clusters update --num-secondary-workers` updates the number of secondary workers in a node.
+- `gcloud clusters dataproc create --gce-pd-kms-key` specifies the key used to protect the cluster.

 ### Dataflow
 - Based on the **Apache Beam** open-source project.